M4dvayne/twoViews/README.md

 # twoViews
 This project is homework and was created while after two weeks studying.
-The task was to create two view which should safe their sizes after main view was rotated.
+There was a task to create two views which should safe their sizes after main view was rotated.